ImranR98/Restic-Backup/README.md

 - `B2_ACCOUNT_ID` - Application Key ID for a BackBlaze B2 account.
 - `B2_ACCOUNT_KEY` - Application Key for the above Key ID.
 - `RESTIC_PASSWORD` - Password to the encrypted Restic repo (if running for the first time, set this to the desired password).
 If this is empty, you will be asked for a password when running commands.
 - `TARGETBUCKET` - B2 Bucket name where the Restic repo should be.
+If this is left empty, the Restic repo is assumed to be a local folder at `REMOTEPATH`.
 - `LOCALPATH` - Path to the local folder to be backed up.
 - `REMOTEPATH` - Remote path for where the backup should be stored in the Restic repo on B2.
 - `RETENTIONPOLICY` - Options to use when running `forget` the command.